MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

+- No Free Lunch in "Privacy for Free: How does Dataset Condensation Help Privacy". [[paper]](https://arxiv.org/abs/2209.14987)
+  - Nicholas Carlini, Vitaly Feldman, Milad Nasr.
+  - Key Word: Differential Privacy; Dataset Condensation.
+  - <details><summary>Digest</summary> New methods designed to preserve data privacy require careful scrutiny.
+Failure to preserve privacy is hard to detect, and yet can lead to catastrophic results when a system implementing a ``privacy-preserving'' method is attacked.
+A recent work selected for an Outstanding Paper Award at ICML 2022 (Dong et al., 2022) claims that dataset condensation (DC) significantly improves data privacy when training machine learning models.
+This claim is supported by theoretical analysis of a specific dataset condensation technique and an empirical evaluation of resistance to some existing membership inference attacks.

 - Algorithms that Approximate Data Removal: New Results and Limitations. [[paper]](https://arxiv.org/abs/2209.12269)
   - Vinith M. Suriyakumar, Ashia C. Wilson. *NeurIPS 2022*
   - Key Word: Data Removal; Machine Unlearning.